 - 3.4 fl.oz.
 (10 cl) dry white wine

 - 1 chicken bouillon cube

-1. Rinse mushrooms and fry them in 2 tbsp butter until they turn golden in color.
+- Rinse mushrooms and fry them in 2 tablespoons of butter until they turn golden in color.
 Season with salt.
-Set aside some mushrooms for decoration.

-2. Peel and mince the shallots.
-Stir-fry them with 2 tbsp butter in a large saucepan.
+- In a large saucepan, melt butter and stir-fry the shallots.
 Pour the wine and let it boil into the shallots.
-Add mushrooms, broth, chicken bouillon cube and thyme.
+Add mushrooms, water, chicken bouillon cube and thyme.
 Reduce heat and simmer, covered, for 5 minutes.

 - Pour the cream into the soup and mix with a hand blender.
 Adjust the seasoning and serve with toppings of your choice.
 Eat warm.